3G-InternTrackingSystem/InternTrackingSystem/README.md

 - Handling the multiple internships of any student.
 - Creates an internship acceptance letter.
 - Managing an internship which is being done in two different dates.

+# this is a test for Atom editor